soddygo/codex-acp-agent/README.md

 `codex-acp` also injects a default instruction reminding the model to use these tools rather than shelling out with `cat`/`tee`.
 If your client exposes filesystem capabilities, file access stays within ACP.

+Note: The acp_fs tools are dynamically enabled or disabled based on the client's filesystem capabilities.
+If the client does not support reading files, `read_text_file` is hidden.
+If the client does not support writing files, `write_text_file`, `edit_text_file`, and `multi_edit_text_file` are hidden.

 ## Status Output (`/status`)

 The `/status` command prints a human-friendly summary, e.g.: